 - Measure vital assigns such as taking blood pressure, pulse and respiration

 - Gathering patient information such as billing and contact information

 - And making sure the patient is comfortable during an appointment

-While a medical assistant’s daily routine can differ greatly, having attention to detail, a professional manner and caring can help you have a successful career.
+While a medical assistant’s daily routine can differ greatly depending on the type of medical assistant job, having attention to detail, a professional manner and caring can help you have a successful career.

 How do these duties differ from other positions?